growgraph/GraFlo/docs/getting_started/quickstart.md

 # Quick Start Guide

-This guide will help you get started with GraphCast by showing you how to transform data into a graph structure.
+This guide will help you get started with graflo by showing you how to transform data into a graph structure.

 ## Basic Concepts

-- GraphCast uses `Caster` class to cast data into a property graph representation and eventually graph database.
+- graflo uses `Caster` class to cast data into a property graph representation and eventually graph database.
 - Class `Schema` encodes the representation of vertices, and edges (relations), the transformations the original data undergoes to become a graph and how data sources are mapped onto graph definition.
 - `Resource` class managed.
 - In case the data is provided as files, class `Patterns` manages the mapping of the resources to files.